gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

 kafka-topics  --bootstrap-server kafka-1:19092,kafka-2:19093 --delete --topic test-topic
 ```

-## Working with the Kafkacat utility
+## Working with the `kcat` utility

-[Kafkacat](https://docs.confluent.io/current/app-development/kafkacat-usage.html#kafkacat-usage) is a command line utility that you can use to test and debug Apache Kafka deployments.
+[kcat](https://github.com/edenhill/kcat) is a command line utility that you can use to test and debug Apache Kafka deployments.
 You can use `kafkacat` to produce, consume, and list topic and partition information for Kafka.
 Described as “netcat for Kafka”, it is a swiss-army knife of tools for inspecting and creating data in Kafka.

 It is similar to the `kafka-console-producer` and `kafka-console-consumer` you have learnt and used above, but much more powerful and also simpler to use.

-**Kafkacat** is an open-source utility, available at <https://github.com/edenhill/kafkacat>.
+`kcat` is an open-source utility, available at <hhttps://github.com/edenhill/kcat>.
 It is not part of the Confluent platform and also not part of the Streaming Platform we run in docker.

 You can run **Kafkacat** as a standalone utility on any **Linux** or **Mac** computer and remotely connect to a running Kafka cluster.

-### Installing Kafakcat
+### Installing `kcat`

-Officially **Kafkacat** is either supported on **Linux** or **Mac OS-X**.
+Officially `kcat` is either supported on **Linux** or **Mac OS-X**.
 There is no official support for **Windows** yet.
-There is a Docker image for Kafkacat from Confluent as well.
+There is a Docker image for `kcat` from Confluent as well.
 We will show how to install it on **Ubunut** and **Mac OS-X**.

 In all the workshops we will assume that **Kcat** (used to be named **Kafkact** before version `1.7`) is installed locally on the Docker Host and that `streamingplatform` alias has been added to `/etc/hosts`.

 #### Ubuntu

-You can install **kafkacat** directly on the Ubuntu environment.
+You can install `kcat` directly on the Ubuntu environment.
 Version 1.7 is not yet available and therefore it is still called **kafkacat**.
 First let's install the required packages:

 Install the Confluent public key, which is used to sign the packages in the APT repository: